devgateway/www.developmentgateway.org/_posts/2008-09-17-accessible-information-on-development-activities-aida-database-adds-new-features.md

 old_path: news/accessible-information-development-activities-aida-database-adds-new-features-better-design
 title: Accessible Information on Development Activities (AiDA) Database Adds New Features, Better Design
-lede: WASHINGTON— Development Gateway announced today that it has redesigned the Accessible Information on Development Activities (AiDA) database to make information more accessible to users.
+excerpt: WASHINGTON— Development Gateway announced today that it has redesigned the Accessible Information on Development Activities (AiDA) database to make information more accessible to users.
 The new design of the site helps give visitors a full picture of development activities as information is now grouped by country, sector, and donor.
 The site